HappyGnome/LuaWorker/README.md

 2023-10-07 21:09:21Z | Worker 0 | Info | Thread stopping.
 ```

-## License
+## License and copyright
 This project is released under an Apache 2.0 license, as set out in [LICENSE.txt](LICENSE.txt).

+Individual contributor copyright:
+* Copyright 2023 HappyGnome